sap-tutorials/devtoberfest-2022/tutorials/devtoberfest2024-week3-tooling-watch-actions/devtoberfest2024-week3-tooling-watch-actions.md

 parser: v2
 ---

-# 🟣 Devtoberfest 2024 - Tooling, Watch Trigger Process  Video
+# 🟣 Devtoberfest 2024 - Tooling, Watch Actions in Build Process Automation Video
 <!-- description --> We are really proud of our videos and think they provide easy-to-consume, practical guidance on SAP software.
 Here's one on how to create and consume Actions in SAP Build Process Automation.

 ## You will learn